karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserHasPermissionGroupApi/getUserHasPermissionGroupByUserIdAndPermissionGroupId.md

-Returns the userHasPermissionGroup row identified by the given user_id and permission_group_id.
+Returns the user has permission group row identified by the given user_id and permission_group_id.

 If the row is not found, this method's return depends on the throwNotFoundEx flag:
 - if true, the method throws an exception